Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Results

 It is easy to convince oneself that this indeed is a vector space of finite dimension.
-Note that all the random variables in this space are normally distributed, since a linear combination of independent normal random variables is in turn normal too.
-Denote by $\mathcal{W}^1$ the subset of unbiased estimators in $\mathcal{W}$:
+Note that all the random variables in this space are normally distributed.
+Denote by $\mathcal{W}^1$ the subset of unbiased estimators of $\theta$ in $\mathcal{W}$: